-- Continuance of existing law: All the state laws relating to panchayats shall continue to be in force until the expiry of one year from the commencement of this act.
-In other words, the states have to adopt the new Panchayati raj system based on this act within the maximum period of one year from 24 April 1993, which was the date of the commencement of this act.
-However, all the Panchayats existing immediately before the commencement of act shall continue till the expiry of their term, unless dissolved by the state legislature sooner.
+- Continuance of existing law: All the state laws relating to panchayats shall continue to be in force until the expiry of one year from the commencement of this Act.
+In other words, the states have to adopt the new Panchayati raj system based on this Act within the maximum period of one year from 24 April 1993, which was the date of the commencement of this Act.
+However, all the Panchayats existing immediately before the commencement of the Act shall continue till the expiry of their term, unless dissolved by the state legislature sooner.

 PESA Act of 1996

-The provisions of part IX are not applicable to fifth schedule areas.
-The Parliament can extend this part to such areas with medication and exceptions as it may specify.
-Under these provisions, Parliament enacted Provisions of the Panchayats (Extension to the Scheduled Areas) Act, popularly known as PESA act or the extension act.
+The provisions of Part IX are not applicable to the Fifth Schedule areas.
+The Parliament can extend this Part to such areas with modifications and exceptions as it may specify.
+Under these provisions, Parliament enacted Provisions of the Panchayats (Extension to the Scheduled Areas) Act, popularly known as PESA Act or the extension act.

 - To provide self-rule for the tribal population.